Table of contents

 With our Free plan, you have access to a selection of our features.
 You'll be able to engage with your customers and use your business’s narrative to your advantage.
 This guide will show you how to set up your account and we'll provide some helpful resources to use as you get started.

-By signing up for a Trustpilot Business account, you're claiming your company profile.
+By signing up for a Trustpilot Business account, you're claiming your business profile.
 This is the page where we display all your reviews and other relevant information about your business.
 Claiming your profile allows you to begin using our features and start engaging with your customers.
 Learn how to do it here.

-2. Customize your company profile
+2. Customize your business profile

-Once you’ve claimed your company profile, you can customize it to fit your business’s needs.
+Once you’ve claimed your profile, you can customize it to fit your business’s needs.
 Upload your logo or enter general and contact information about your business.
 You can read all about how to customize your profile by reading this guide.

 If your business has multiple locations, and you’d like to collect reviews for each one individually, you should set up location reviews.